-Review Summary: I don’t know that I’ve ever actually used the term, “Melts in your mouth” to describe food, unless literally talking about an MnM, but the other day I had no other choice.
+Review Summary: I don’t know that I’ve ever actually used the term, “Melts in your mouth” to describe food, but the other day I had no other choice.
 I used the term to describe the new CLIF CRUNCH bars from CLIF Bar & Company.
 Beware that while this new line of bars is delicious, there are a couple of cons.
 Read on…

 Product: CLIF CRUNCH is a new line of crunchy granola bars from CLIF Bar & Company, offering classic and original flavors made with all-natural and organic ingredients.
 Flavors include Peanut Butter, Honey Oat, Chocolate Chip and White Chocolate Macadamia Nut.
 We tried all of them.